 The faculty of a Department will decide criteria for a new course, and when all matters are agreed upon, the proposal is drafted (including the Proposal for Change(s) to Catalog Form) and submitted to the appropriate Dean of the College.

 The IPC meets and takes action on the proposal.
 Three decisions are possible: 1) the course can be approved, 2) the course can be disapproved, and 3) the proposal can be returned with a specific request for more information, further clarification, etc. If the proposal is disapproved, it cannot be resubmitted to the IPC for a full academic year.
 Frequently, the request for additional information can be expedited if the Head of the submitting Department is available to the Committee during the meeting in which it considers the proposal.
-Regardless of the action taken, the IPC will return the proposal to the Office for Academic Affairs.
+Regardless of the action taken, the IPC will return the proposal to the Office of the Provost.

 C. Submittal Form